MahmoudSaeedB/CS50/final_project/blog/README.md

 14. **static/images**: This directory contains the images uploaded by users as part of their blog posts.
 Each image is stored with a unique path to prevent conflicts and ensure they can be properly linked to their respective posts.

-15. **requirements.txt**: This file lists all the dependencies required to run the Bermbali Blog application.
+15. **requirements.txt**: This file lists all the dependencies required to run the BermbaliBlog application.
 To install these dependencies, use the command pip install -r requirements.txt.

 ### Design Choices